byronknoll/EntityLog/README.md

 ```

 - Host the HTML file:
-  - You can open it locally or host it on a webserver
+  - You can open it locally or host it on a web server

 ---